ClarkeShupeDiggs/CS-330/Tutorial/(5)Functions_Parameters_Scope.md

 ###Variable Assignment

-Variables in C programs, much like functions, are (by default) assigned by value.
+Variables in C programs, much like functions, are (by default) assign-by-value.
 For example, in the following code the variable a is initialized with one value, and then re-assigned with the value of a second variable b:
 ```c
 int a = 2;			// integer a contains the value 2
 int b = 5;